localshred/eventually/README.md

 # Eventually

 `Eventually` is a module that facilitates evented callback management *similar* to the [EventEmitter API](http://nodejs.org/docs/v0.4.7/api/events.html) in NodeJS.
-Support for Ruby's various lambda-ish callback styles is heavily baked in, so using blocks, lambdas, procs, or event detached methods works out of the box, batteries included.
+Support for Ruby's various callback styles is heavily baked in, so using blocks, lambdas, procs, or even detached methods works out of the box, batteries included.
 Simply include `Eventually` in the class you will be emitting events from, register some listeners and fire away.

 ```ruby
 class Car